benpolinsky/el_photography/README.md

 # As a Gem.../ Refactoring
  - nicer parsley errors
  - nicer localized slider (for cart etc)
+ - better null/stale_line_item and support for deleted variants
+ - continue to work on ProductView
  - move payment processesing to a background job

  - Webhooks + IPNs aren't necessary for basic payments...